globocom/GloboDNS/doc/setup.md

 **2. Copy project**

-Clone the project into the desired path.
+Clone the project into the desired path, as 'globodns' user, run:

     $ git clone https://github.com/globocom/GloboDNS.git globodns

 **3. Install all requirements gems**

-Install all dependencies with bundle, if you don't use rvm, please skip next 2 comands
+Install all dependencies with bundle, if you don't use rvm, please skip next 2 comands.

+as 'root' user, run:

     # rvm install 1.9.3

+as 'globodns' user:

     $ rvm --create use 1.9.3@globodns
     $ cd globodns
     $ bundle install --deployment --without=test,development